RichardMEN11/RichardMEN11/readme.md

-I am just a developer - trying to find his path to hapiness.
+I am just a developer - trying to find a path to hapiness.

 --------------------------------------------------------------